 12 Bullying Myths

 - Is bullying a normal rite of passage – or just plain cruel?
 Is hitting back ever the right answer?
 Do good parents always know when their child is being bullied?

 - What do parents really need to know about bullying?
 It’s not necessarily what you think.

 - Not a day goes by without another gut-wrenching tale of bullying making headlines.
 Schoolyards erupt in violence.
 Social-media sites turn into cyber lynch mobs.
+According to this list of 51 critical cyber bullying statistics, 36.5% of US citizens feel they have been cyber bullied in their life time and 17.4% say it has happened in the last 30 days.
 Kids commit suicide after enduring months of abuse.
-Despite all the media attention, parents often remain in the dark about what actions to take when it happens to their children — or when their children bully others.
+Despite all the media attention, parents often remain in the dark about what actions to take when it happens to their children – or when their children bully others.

 - What can parents really do?
 What are the signs to watch for?The warning signs are withdrawal, angry, not wanting to go to school, grades are dropping, they are often not hanging out with any friends.
 How do you distinguish garden-variety personality conflicts between kids (which may include some mean behavior) from actual bullying?

 1. You’ll know when your child is being bullied…Your child will NEVER tell you..If you suspect bullying, keep talking with your child and go to the school for help and input.
 Talk with your child’s teacher, a school administrator, or a school counselor to notify them of any problems, ask if they’ve noticed any incidents, and work with them to deal with the problem sooner rather than later.